scepman/scepman-docs/docs/certmaster-configuration/application-settings/basics.md

 **Value:** String (URL)

 **Description:**\
 This is the URL of the SCEPman instance that belongs to this Certificate Master.
 If you have a geo-redundant setup, this should be the URL of the SCEPman App Service nearest to Certificate Master.
-Certificate Master will submit certificate requests to this SCEPman instance for sigining.
+Certificate Master will submit certificate requests to this SCEPman instance for signing.

 ## AppConfig:RemoteDebug